Illustration Clausewitz on horseback

 Clausewitzian "Trinity" demonstration device

 The "Trinity" is a key concept in Clausewitzian theory, which Clausewitz illustrated by referring to this scientific device.
 You can obtain the ROMP (Randomly Oscillating Magnetic Pendulum) from science toy stores for about $30.
-This model is available from Amazon.com(USA).
-For graphic visual metaphors for Clausewitz's Trinity, click here.
+(It's easy to remove the extra magnets shown here.)

 Randomly Oscillating Magnetic Pendulum